-Sports and other extra-curricular activities were part of school life, especially after c.1900.
+Sports and other extra-curricular activities were part of school life, especially after about 1900.
 The school magazine, “The Coathamian”, dates from this time.

 Good examination results and favourable Board of Education reports enhanced the school’s growing reputation, and an Old Boys Association attested to its popularity.

-From 1912 to 1919 pupil numbers doubled to c.200, and permanent staff increased from 5 to 8, which included the appointment of female teachers during the War.
+From 1912 to 1919 pupil numbers doubled to about 200, and permanent staff increased from 5 to 8, which included the appointment of female teachers during the War.